photoprism/photoprism-docs/docs/user-guide/organize/rotate.md

 # Rotate Image #

 !!! info ""
-    This feature will be available soon in our next stable release.
+    This is a new feature that will be available in our upcoming stable release.

 PhotoPrism allows you to rotate JPG and PNG images.